zhannamatuzak/six-scoops-ice-cream/README.md

 Different colour choices  are used in order to highlight and categorise messages to the user.

-For example, error messages are displayed in red, while guessed letters are in bright yellow.
+For example, error messages are displayed in red or with the warning emoji, while guessed letters are displayed in bright yellow.

 The word itself is displayed blue for every correct guess.

 If the word is not guessed, the user can see the secret word with the blue arrow emoji on the left.

 Emojis are used in the introduction throughout the game because the game is for kids.